ahouragorji/Visual-Instruction-System-Quest3/README.md

 `mask_reprojection.py` runs this over up to 200 randomly sampled pixels inside the SAM mask and takes the **median** of the results.

-Then `camera_math.py`, which converts the Unity left-handed quaternion poses into OpenCV right-handed rotation matrices, builds the relative depth-to-RGB transform, and transforms the unprojected camera-space point back into Unity world space so the headset can place an arrow at the correct real-world location.
+Then `camera_math.py`, which converts the Unity left-handed quaternion poses into OpenCV right-handed rotation matrices, builds the relative depth-to-RGB transform, and transforms the unprojected camera-space point back into Unity world space so the headset can place an overlay at the correct real-world location.

 ---